MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/hyper-v/Set-VMReplicationServer.md

 ```

 ### CommonParameters
 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
-For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).
+For more information, see [about_CommonParameters](https://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS

 ## OUTPUTS

+### None
+Default

-###
+### VMRecoveryServer
-None by default; **VMRecoveryServer** if **-PassThru** is specified.
+If **-PassThru** is specified.

 ## NOTES

 ## RELATED LINKS